Yago-Caetano/Cosmos-Redshift/README.md

-# TCC_AI_FIWARE
+# Cosmos-Redshift

-AI component to FIWARE environment
+ML and data analytics Generic Enabler for FIWARE

 *******
 # Table of contents